 The Visit is a sleek and minimalist café and roastery based in Kreuzberg.
 The coffee shop’s unique interior invites you to relax and stay for a while: choose to sit at one of their marble tables, or spread yourself across the tiered steps and make use of the free WiFi: perfect for solo coffee drinkers.
 The Visit also offers a tasty range of sandwiches, salads, and cakes, as well as cooked items such as banana pancakes topped with salted caramel and popcorn, or a creamy coconut and mango chia pudding.

-If you’re after an afternoon snack whilst exploring Kreuzberg, make sure to visit Brammibal’s Donuts, where you can find delicious vegan donuts and bagels in a range of flavours, such as pumpkin spice, banana and coconut, and earl grey: all of the sweetness without any of the guilt.
+If you’re after an afternoon snack whilst exploring Kreuzberg, make sure to visit Brammibal’s Donuts, where you can find delicious vegan doughnuts and bagels in a range of flavours, such as pumpkin spice, banana and coconut, and earl grey: all of the sweetness without any of the guilt.

 Silo Coffee is a cosy, Australian café that serves coffee to the locals of Friedrichshain using beans from their own roastery, Fjord Coffee Roasters.
 Brunch options include the baby Dutch pancake, a fluffy wonder served in a mini skillet pan and topped with berries and cream, ‘the Silo,’ sourdough toast with avocado, bacon and poached eggs, and a warming Mediterranean-style shakshouka.
 Visit for a leisurely brunch, but expect queues on the weekend!

 Follow Gina’s foodie travels in London, Cambridge and beyond on Instagram here.